How To Save Your Medical Practice Money And Increase Productivity

 10. Switch to LED Lights

-While this may seem like a hefty investment at first, LED lighting can help your practice save big in the long run.
+While this may seem a hefty investment initially, LED lighting can help your practice save big in the long run.
 Start by replacing any halogen or fluorescent lights in your practice with LED bulbs.
 LED bulbs are known to last longer than regular bulbs and are extremely energy-efficient.
-These lights will help you cut down on your energy bill, so your practice is bound to experience huge savings from switching to LED lighting alone.
+These lights will help you reduce your energy bill, so your practice is bound to experience huge savings from switching to LED lighting alone.

 Or, you could always go a step further by using motion sensor LED lighting.
 That way, lights aren’t unnecessarily running all day, and are only on when they’re needed.
 This will maintain the longevity of your LED lights and cut costs even more!